vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 a greenhouse effect about 27-30 times that of carbon dioxide over 100 years ([Understanding Global Warming Potentials, EPA](https://www.epa.gov/ghgemissions/understanding-global-warming-potentials)).
-That means that even a little bit of methane leaking out from your stove, the pipes that get natural gas to your home, or anywhere along the production process can have a huge impact on climate change.
+That means that even a little bit of methane leaking out from your stove, the pipes that get natural gas to your home, or anywhere in the production process can have a huge impact on climate change.

 Ultimately, all of these emissions from natural gas use mean one very simple thing - **even on a grid powered completely by renewable energy, our  natural gas appliances emit dangerous green-house gases that warm the planet.**
-It's worth reiterating - even if we closed down every fossil fuel power plant and moved every gas car to an electric vehicle, our homes would still be collectively pumping colossal amounts of methane and carbon dioxide into the air.
+It's worth emphasizing this - even if we closed down every fossil fuel power plant and moved every gas car to an electric vehicle, our homes would still be collectively pumping colossal amounts of methane and carbon dioxide into the air.